-Scenting your soap can be an artistic process in itself, essential oils are the most natural way to color your soap, but there are some very nice synthetic oils out there too.
-Mixing or combining different scents can produce some wonderful smelling soaps.
+Scenting your soap can be an artistic process in itself, the most natural way to color your soap is by using essential oils, but there are some very nice synthetic oils out there too.
+Mixing or combining different scents can also produce some wonderful smelling soaps.

 What to scent soap with?
 Essential Oils, Fragrance Oils or a mix of the two?

 Essential oils come from plants, the oils come from the leaves, flowers, petals, twigs, bark, stems and berries of the plants.
 These oils are collected by expression or distilling and some are very expensive because of the large amount of plant material needed to produce the oils.

 There are many companies out there that offer essential oils for sale.